 With countless specimen plant nurseries across Europe, the spectrum of sizeable plants imported daily into the UK is unrivalled.
 One of our principal tasks as garden designers, and project managers, focuses on maximising clients' plant itineraries, and applying them optimally and flawlessly into functional landscape design layouts.
 A comprehensive grasp of growth rate, maintenance requirements and winter hardiness, coupled with profound, specific site insight, provide a solid platform from which to fully endorse specimen plant price tags, or an intricate hedge design outlay.
 We consistently select all plants hands-on at the nurseries to enhance projects with unique, diverse flora, and provide our clients with high-quality, architectural specimens.

 A multi stem Pine tree appears spectacular at dusk, as light beams project into its canopy, enhancing bark, form and foliage attributes, while further balance is achieved by accommodating all of the plant's elevations with multiple fittings.
 We distinguish key specimens in our outdoor lighting blueprints, forming distinct, landscaped showpieces, where downlights' projection through sculptural branches generates gentle silhouettes onto surfaces.
-Aligning a narrow beam along the trunk of a Paper bark maple, or a Silver birch, accentuates their individual, structural beauty and refines textural qualities.
+Aligning a narrow beam along the smooth trunk of a Paper bark maple, or a Silver birch, accentuates individual, structural beauty and refines inherent textural qualities.

 At times, we're tempted to select a plant we adore, yet the location lacks suitable conditions or space.
 When first visiting a garden, we appraise which plants thrive in nearby gardens and local parks.
 We survey the orientation on a compass and observe seasonal changes, shade patterns, soil type, available moisture, and assess wildlife and environmental factors.
 London's high rainfall necessitates adequate drainage, where raised beds and bespoke planters produce platforms to sustain specimen planting, augmented by automatic irrigation which provides further water for specific groupings.